-At the same time as contact land referencing, National Grid will also seek to discuss the range of engineering, ecological and environmental surveys that may be required.
+At the same time as contact land referencing, National Grid will also seek to discuss the range of engineering and environmental surveys that may be required.
 Some ecological and environmental surveys will be time critical and can only be carried out at specific times of the year.
 Some surveys may also involve the drilling of boreholes or the excavation of trial pits to assess ground conditions.
 A schedule of proposed surveys, including the type, time of year and duration of surveys, will be discussed in as much detail as possible.
-These surveys will be undertaken by National Grid's appointed contractors and are critical in identifying and understanding engineering, ecological and environmental constraints that could influence the routeing of the new electricity transmission assets.
+These surveys will be undertaken by National Grid's appointed contractors and are critical in identifying and understanding engineering and environmental constraints that could influence the routing of the new electricity transmission assets.

-Where an agreement in relation to taking access to land for engineering, ecological and environmental surveys cannot be reached voluntarily, National Grid will as a last resort utilise its powers under Schedule 4 of the Electricity Act 1989, specifically paragraph 10 which enables National Grid in its capacity as a statutory undertaker to take access to land for such surveys.
+Where an agreement in relation to taking access to land for engineering and environmental surveys cannot be reached voluntarily, National Grid will as a last resort utilise its powers under Schedule 4 of the Electricity Act 1989, specifically paragraph 10 which enables National Grid in its capacity as a statutory undertaker to take access to land for such surveys.
 A statutory notice would be served on the relevant person giving at least 14 days notice of access to land for survey being taken.
-If access is still refused following the service of a statutory notice, then the relevant person would be committing a criminal offence which carries a penalty fine of currently up to £1000.
-Section 172 of the Housing and Planning Act 2016 authorises National Grid as an acquiring authority entry in order to survey or value land where there is a proposal to acquire an interest in land or a right over land.
-A statutory notice would be served on the relevant person giving at least 14 days notice of access to land for survey being taken.
-National Grid can also seek authorisation for access to land for survey from the Planning Inspectorate under Section 53 of the Planning Act 2008.
-In recognition of any potential land damage and disturbance that may be caused by carrying out surveys and site investigations, National Grid is proposing a range of advance compensation payments.
-These payments are set out in National Grid's Payments Schedule for New Electricity Transmission Assets May 2017 and depend on the nature of the survey works being undertaken.
+If access is still refused following the service of a statutory notice, then the relevant person would be committing a criminal offence which carries a penalty fine of currently up to £1,000.
+National Grid can also seek authorisation for access to land for survey from the Infrastructure Planning Commission or its successor under Section 53 of the Planning Act 2008.

+In recognition of any potential land damage and disturbance that may be caused by carrying out surveys and site investigations, National Grid is proposing a range of compensation payments.
+These payments are set out in National Grid's "Payments Schedule for New Electricity Transmission Assets" (March 2011) and depend on the nature of the survey works being undertaken.
 This Schedule explains that the specified payments do not preclude negotiation for further compensation where additional and proven land damage and disturbance has been caused.